Lawyer's glittering career closes | Dandenong Star Journal

 Even in winter, he gears up in a six-millimetre abalone-diver suit to do his environmental cleanse.

-As he breaks open the urchin shells, he’s surrounded by schools of leatherjackets, banjo sharks, crabs and other aquatic species who feed on his catch.
+As he breaks open the urchin shells, he’s surrounded by schools of pinkies as well as leatherjackets, banjo sharks, crabs and other aquatic species who feed on his catch.

 “It’s a thing of beauty.”